SD Soccer Academy open to males and females in Grades 8 – 11

 - Richmond River Club

-Students will participate in the Soccer Academy every other day during Blocks A and B (Boys) Blocks C and D (Girls and Boys from Delta Secondary) .
+Students will participate in the Soccer Academy every other day during Blocks A and B (Boys from DSS and SDSS) and Blocks C and D (Girls from DSS and SDSS) .
 Go to the Calendar on this website to see the rotation through the various components of the program.

 Collaboration Day Bell Schedule – Teacher Collaboration time 8:30 – 9:30